 Against lower-than-normal estrogen levels, these can mess with ovulation signals in the brain preventing your eggs from developing and releasing from your follicles.

 All this while causing acne and PCOS hair growth where you least want it. 😡

 How is PCOS treated?

-The most common form of treatment for PCOS after diagnosis is suppressing our hormonal rhythms with birth control until you start trying to conceive.
-At that point, it can be time consuming and even more frustrating to reverse symptoms naturally.
-Women with PCOS are often given the option for fertility treatments instead.
+The most common form of treatment for PCOS after diagnosis is suppressing our hormonal rhythms with birth control until we start trying to conceive (TTC).

 1. Stay off the restriction rollercoaster

 If your main focus is to heal your metabolic dysfunction, eating salad all day isn’t the answer.